raratiru/django-letsagree/README.md

     ]
     ```

-3. "<project>" is the name of the project that hosts django-letsagree
+3. `<project>` is the name of the project that hosts django-letsagree

     project/settings.py:
     ```python